-Medicare is a federally funded insurance plan.
-There are four parts to Medicare: Part A, Part B, Part C, and Part D. Each part covers different medical expenses.
+Medicare is a federally funded insurance plan consisting of four parts: Part A, Part B, Part C, and Part D. Each part covers different medical expenses.

-In this article, learn which Medicare plans cover doctor visits, what types of appointments they cover, and how much the plans cost.
+This article explains which parts of Medicare cover doctor visits, what types of appointments they cover, and how much the plans cost.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: